 As the CLICK Teaching & Learning Coordinator, Alexa Jeffress designs and participates in CLICK teacher training, coordinates workshops and meeting schedules, serves as the CLICK Network Facilitator, and aligns learning goals with the CLICK rubrics.
-She is a doctoral candidate in her sixth year at the University of Virginia in the department of Spanish, Italian & Portuguese.
-She completed her bachelor’s (2015) and master’s (2017) degrees in Spanish at the University of Virginia as well.
-Alexa has taught many Spanish courses at UVA, including Intermediate Spanish, Advanced Intermediate Spanish, Grammar and Composition, and Translation from Spanish to English.
-In addition to teaching responsibilities, Alexa participates in and facilitates programs through the university's Center for Teaching Excellence.
-Her research interests include 20th-century Spanish literature and film, with a particular focus on works that depict Barcelona; translation studies; ecocriticism; pedagogy; technology in the classroom.
+She earned her PhD in Spanish from the University of Virginia in May 2021.
+She completed her Bachelor of Arts (2015) and Master of Arts (2017) in Spanish at the UVA as well.
+Alexa taught many Spanish courses at UVA, including Intermediate Spanish, Advanced Intermediate Spanish, Grammar and Composition, and Translation from Spanish to English.
+In addition to teaching responsibilities, Alexa also participated in and facilitated programs through the university's Center for Teaching Excellence.
+Her research interests include 20th-century Spanish literature and film, with a particular focus on works that depict Barcelona; translation studies; pedagogy; technology in the classroom.

 Virtual Learning Liaison